 - Demonstrated proficiency with R or Python is required.

 - Doctoral Degree must be earned by time of appointment.

 Directly supervised by Dr. Nicholas Reich, Associate Professor

 Pay is consistent with the bargaining unit contract.

 Special Instructions to Applicants

-Interested candidates should submit the following application materials for priority consideration by March 1, 2020.
-The position will remain open until filled.
+Interested candidates should submit the following application materials for priority consideration by November 5, 2020 and position will remain opened until filled.

 - A cover letter that includes a statement of research experience and interests,